CollegiumAcademicum/collegiumacademicum.de/content/pages/hausprojekt/finanzierung/index.en.md

 #### Large old building

 <p style="text-align: justify">
-As with the new building, a large part of the costs of around €8 million for the old building will be implemented via a bank loan and a grant from KfW.
+As with the new building, a large part of the costs of around 8 million euros for the old building will be implemented via a bank loan and a grant from KfW.
 A particularly large amount of money is being invested in the energy-efficient refurbishment of the building in order to achieve the targeted KfW 55 standard.